 • As well as PRIOR commitments you have made outside of school/personal important dates

-Use a planner or time management app
+Use a planner or online platform

 My Homework App